MinaPecheux/Polytech-AI-ForestClassification/README.md

 This repository contains my work for the Machine Learning class I took at the French school of Engineering Polytech Sorbonne, taught by Patrick Gallinari, Arthur Pajot and Eloi Zablocki.

 Here, you will find various scripts:
-- the `script` folder provides useful classes and methods to load, shuffle, balance, analyze and display data
+- the `scripts` folder provides useful classes and methods to load, shuffle, balance, analyze and display data
 - the other files are small examples of basic usage of scikit-learn's algorithms and of these custom objects, and their application to the project's dataset

 ## Tools & Other references